elycruz/app_authoring_research/validation_structures/index.md

 Pros:

-Less structures to deal with (TextInput contains the properties required for dealing with any string type (there are 'custom*' and 'pattern' fields declared here which can be used for enforcing value types of different formats).
+Fewer structures to deal with - TextInput contains the properties required for dealing with any string type (there are 'custom*' and 'pattern' fields declared here which can be used for enforcing value types of different formats).

 Cons:

-- Object oriented like approach (fields in structs can be maleable depending on implementation) etc.
+- Object-oriented-like approach (fields in structs can be malleable depending on implementation).

-Quick note: notice how this is the same as if we had used a builder pattern struct, and/or validator getter, for aquiring a validator;  Validators, and/or Validator Structs, are really the same thing (with caveats only on the implementation(s)).
+Quick note: notice how this is the same as if we had used a builder pattern struct, and/or validator getter, for acquiring a validator;  Validators, and/or Validator Structs, are really the same thing (with caveats only on their implementations).